illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

   * Help coordinate development into your team repo and using the provisioner scripts deploy your source code to your Vagrant Box environment
 * UI/UX and testing
   * Must test the use of the site
-  * Demonstrate actions comencerate with the sites design, and report errors and bugs using the team's repo GitHub Issues tab
+  * Demonstrate actions according to the sites design, and report errors and bugs using the team's repo GitHub Issues tab
 * IT Orchestration and Security
-  * Responsible for designing and deploying all virtualized infrastructure templates
-  * Responsible for creating a Hashicorp Vault containing all program secrets
+  * Responsible for creating a Hashicorp Vault containing **all** program secrets
   * Responsible for working with the team to coordinate the automated building of the entire application
   * Responsible for creating any shell scripts required for automated deployment
   * Responsible for training and teaching internal group members for deployment of infrastructure